andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 For a full API Documentation you could create an Account at: https://developers.meethue.com/

 Hope this ends the struggle with your HUE Setup.
-Mine runs completly zero issue since i made it, no trouble with my wife anymore. :sweat_smile:
+Mine runs completly zero issue since i made it.

 If you need help, pull a request or start a discussion, Thanks!